mariacarreira/mariacarreira.github.io/_pages/about.md

 Beyond research, I enjoy reading, writing, and traveling!

 I am excited about opportunities in ML x Bio and would love to connect and share thoughts!
-Feel free to reach out via [email](mailto:mariacar@mit.edu), [GitHub](https://github.com/mariacarreira), [Google Scholar](https://scholar.google.com/citations?user=FbmoM3oAAAAJ), or [LinkedIn](https://www.linkedin.com/in/maria-carreira-6409a3186/).
+Feel free to reach out via [email](mailto:mariacar@mit.edu).